gunjjoshi/Community-Space/members/Alex.md

     thrive as I contribute, learn, and foster innovation in a vibrant community.
 - Hobbies: Anything that gets me out of boredom
 - About Yourself (25-100 Words):
+    I am currently a student at IIIT-K persuing B.Tech in CSE.
     I am a determined and curious individual with a deep passion for technology.
 As I embark on my journey, I find my niche within the dynamic world of technology.
 Here, I am a relentless learner, constantly seeking knowledge, and pushing the boundaries of my understanding.